 © Simone D. McCourtie

-Additionally, IFC plays an active role in numerous other sectors, vital for Nepal’s growth, including agribusiness, transportation, trade finance, small businesses, and private equity and venture funds.
-IFC also works closely with the Government of Nepal in making it easier to do business in the country.
+IFC has played an active role in numerous other areas, vital for Nepal’s growth, including tourism, agribusiness, transportation, trade finance, small businesses, and private equity and venture funds.
+IFC also works closely with the government of Nepal to help create an enabling business environment in the country.

 STORIES OF IMPACT